Glossary

 Apache2

 A robust, open-source HTTP server software designed for the deployment and delivery of web-based applications and content.
 Functioning as a request-response service, Apache 2 processes HTTP requests from client applications, facilitating the transmission of static and dynamic web resources.
-Characterized by its modular architecture, it supports a wide array of extensions, enabling customizable functionality including security protocols (e.g., SSL/TLS), server-side scripting, and content management.
-Widely deployed in diverse server environments, Apache 2 is a foundational component of numerous web infrastructure stacks, underpinning a substantial portion of internet-accessible services.
-See the Apache project documentation for more details.
+It has a modular architecture, supporting a wide array of extensions, enabling customizable functionality including security protocols (e.g., SSL/TLS), server-side scripting, and content management.

 API